 - Must be applied several times a day

-Skin affected by atopic dermatitis often has a disrupted microbiome.
-Probiotic skincare products can promote the "good" bacteria on the skin and thus restore its natural balance.
+Neurodermatitic skin often has a disturbed microbiome.
+Probiotic skincare products can promote "good" bacteria on the skin and thus restore the natural balance.

-Scientific background: Studies show that Lactobacillus strains promote the production of antimicrobial peptides while reducing harmful bacteria such as Staphylococcus aureus.
+Scientific Background: Studies show that Lactobacillus strains promote the production of antimicrobial peptides while reducing harmful bacteria like Staphylococcus aureus.

-5. Omega-3 supplementation - fight inflammation from within
+5. Omega-3 Supplementation - Fighting Inflammation from Within

-You may be wondering why internal use helps with a skin condition.
-The answer lies in the anti-inflammatory properties of omega-3 fatty acids, which have a systemic effect.
+Perhaps you're wondering why internal application helps with a skin disease.
+The answer lies in the anti-inflammatory properties of omega-3 fatty acids, which work systemically.

-According to our observations, 85% of our clients report fewer flare-ups after regular stress management.
-The reason: Stress increases cortisol levels, which increases inflammation.
+Based on our observations, 85% of our customers report fewer flares after regular stress management.
+The reason: stress increases cortisol levels, which intensifies inflammation.

 - Mindfulness meditation (10 minutes daily)